jsayles/tango/README.md

 4. When you are reached the end of your scan path , push button 1 to move back to RUNNING.

 ### Run States
- - CALIBRATING: Red
+ - CALIBRATING: Pixel Color = Red
- - RUNNING: Green
+ - RUNNING: Pixel Color = Green
- - TRACKING: White
+ - TRACKING: Pixel Color = White
- - RECORDING: Blue
+ - RECORDING: Pixel Color = Blue

 ### Calibration
 The sensor outputs calibration data for the gyroscope, accelerometer,